Stray Hold Information

 My Pet is at Golf Rose:

 3. Find your pet’s microchip information.
 If your pet was running at large and is not microchipped, they are required to be microchipped and registered to you prior to release at your expense.
-If your pet was brought to us for safekeeping in the event of a car accident, arrest, home issues or any other reason than running at large, your dog or cat may be exempt from the Rabies, Distemper and microchip requirement.
+If your pet was brought to us for safekeeping in the event of a car accident, arrest, home issues or any other reason than running at large, your dog or cat may be exempt from the rabies, distemper and microchip requirements.
 We use AVID brand microchips.
-The AVID registry is the most comprehensive and easiest to utilize.

 4. You will be required to visit your police department prior to the release of your pet in most cases.
 Elgin residents are not required to visit the police department prior to claiming their pet and may proceed to Golf Rose.
-You are required by law to redeem your pet and pay the fees for the care of your pet while he or she was cared for in your absence.
-Golf Rose staff will indicate the fees required when you call as every municipality has different requirements.
-Golf Rose only accepts Cash, Debit or Credit Cards for animal control services.
+You are required by law to redeem your pet and pay the fees for the care of your pet.
+Golf Rose staff will indicate the fees required when you call — every municipality has different requirements.
+Golf Rose only accepts cash, debit or credit cards for animal control services.

 6. A thank you to the officer who found your pet is always appreciated.
 Be sure to thank your local police department for providing animal control services.
 It is their generosity that provides the manpower and financial means to care for your pet if they become lost.